Category

 Car Chargers and Hot Tubs Featured Image

 Car chargers and hot tubs today are a wonderful addition to anyone’s home.
 The only problem is, they add a considerable amount of demand on a residential electrical service.
-With more homes choosing to add these types of new devices, it is putting an increased load and strain on the existing established utility wiring and...
+When adding such devices, it’s crucial to perform a calculation of the load they introduce.
+This calculation helps to understand the impact these devices might have....

 Read More